 Asutosh Upadhyay was born in Kathmandu, Nepal.
 Kinza Lhamo was born in Bhutan.
-After completing their high school, they both moved to the US to further their education in Business and Design.
-In 2005 they moved to Toronto, Canada, where their two daughters were born.
+After completing their high school, they both moved to the USA to further their education in Business and Design.

 Coming from the developing countries of Nepal and Bhutan, and witnessing the clutches of poverty while growing up, both Asutosh and Kinza recognize the opportunity that lies silently for the poor to extricate themselves from poverty.
 Their keen interest in social justice always remained in the back seat while pursuing their careers in the corporate world.
 However, opportunities for the poor don’t just pop out of nowhere, somebody must do something.
 There was a void within them that needed to be filled.